georgezyvg/secp256k1-1/README.md

-# miz_ice.py
+# miz_ice.py & random_miz_ice.py

 HUNT4BITCOIN RANGE DIVISION 100% using secp256k1.
-Divide the Chosen Range by 100% and Scan Sequentially.
+Divide the Chosen Range by 100% and Scan Sequentially or Randomly.

 Example :
 ```